Firm Profile > Diaz Reus International Law Firm & Alliance > Miami, United States

 Number of lawyers: 60

 Offices in: USA: Miami, Florida; Washington, D.C.; Los Angeles, California; New York, New York; Houston, Texas.
-Latin America: Bogota, Colombia; Buenos Aires, Argentina; Caracas, Venezuela; Lima, Peru; Mexico City, Mexico; Monterry, Mexico; Panama, Republic of Panama; San Pedro Sula, Honduras; Santiago, Chile; Santo Domingo, DR; Sao Paulo, Brasil; Guatemala, Guatemala.
+Canada: Toronto.
+Latin America: Bogota, Colombia; Buenos Aires, Argentina; Caracas, Venezuela; Lima, Peru; Mexico City, Mexico; Monterrey, Mexico; Panama, Republic of Panama; San Pedro Sula, Honduras; Santiago, Chile; Santo Domingo, DR; Sao Paulo, Brasil; Guatemala, Guatemala.
 Europe: Frankfurt, Germany; Madrid, Spain; Prague, Czech Republic; Moscow, Russia.
 Middle East / Asia: Abu Dhabi, United Arab Emirates; Dubai, United Arab Emirates; Riyadh, Saudi Arabia; Lahore, Pakistan; Shanghai, China.
 Beirut, Lebanon; Baghdad, Iraq.
 Africa: Johannesburg, South Africa; Lagos, Nigeria.

-Languages: Arabic, Catalan, Czech, English, Farsi, French, German, Hindi, Italian, Japanese, Mandarin Chinese, Portuguese, Russian, Shanghainese, Spanish
+Languages: Arabic, Catalan, Czech, English, Farsi, French, German, Hindi, Italian, Mandarin Chinese, Portuguese, Russian, Shanghainese, Spanish